ufonduo/share-extras/Sandbox/Audit Dashlet/README.txt

 	-values:pro

-    - mutliline matches are enabled, ^ and $ will match beginning of lines for audit values, useful since there can be more than one per audit entry
+    - mutliline matches are enabled, ^ and $ will match beginning of lines for audit values, useful since there can be more than one line per audit entry

     - query can match anywhere in the field by default. queries can be any valid javascript regular expression. examples : ^romain, values:r.m...$ , id:\d\d8, -time:21 ...
-      The search will turn green or red if the regex is valid or invalid, respectively query can be restricted to the beginning by using ^romain (standard regex) for example.
+      The search box will turn green or red if the regex is valid or invalid, respectively query can be restricted to the beginning by using ^romain (standard regex) for example.
       See https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/regexp for more details.